 The proposed Ordinance, if enacted, would create a comprehensive regulatory program for locksmiths and locksmith businesses.
 Locksmiths would be required to obtain a locksmith license and locksmith businesses would be required to register.
-The regulatory scheme would require background checks for locksmiths (which might result in certain individuals being denied licensure), minimum insurance coverage for locksmith businesses, and the customer's written approval of the quoted price prior to the locksmith commencing work.
-The proposed Ordinance also requires the locksmith obtain adequate assurance that the customer has authority over the home, vehicle, or other object at issue prior to commencing work.
+The regulatory scheme would require background checks for locksmiths (which might result in certain individuals being denied licensure).

-File #: 20-1949, Version: 1
+File #: 20-2071, Version: 1